 Commissioners are directly responsible for the first two or three of these elements; and there are opportunities throughout for the involvement of stakeholders.

 The county will only do what commissioners authorize it to pay for; conversely, nothing that commissioners refuse to pay for will get done.
 The most basic definition of ‘policy’ is ‘what you do,’ so the budget becomes commissioners’ main tool for affecting policy.
 Commissioners also provide overall organizational leadership and are expected to create paths to better management.
-The budget is also a management tool; it is the only mechanism for managing all the manifold activities of county government at once.
+The budget is also a management tool; it is the only mechanism for managing the many activities of county government at once.
 This comprehensive document sets the limits for spending for every program and department in the organization.
 The only way to see the complex relationship of all the moving parts that compose the county is through the budget.
 State law requires the board of county commissioners to adopt a budget every year or, every other year if the county opts to do a biennial budget.

 The Budget Cycle